nsc-norway/lims/clarity52-limsserver-upgrade-docs/README.md

     /dev/sdb	/var	ext4	defaults	0 0
     /dev/sdc	/opt	ext4	defaults	0 0

-Mark the filesystems to be relabeled by SELinux.
+Mount, and mark the filesystems to be relabeled by SELinux.
 If you have already run ansible and thus disabled SELinux, then this is not possible nor necessary.

     # touch {/,/var,/opt}/.autorelabel